jamoma/JamomaCore/readme.txt

 you have to update rosc:

-1. just go to the rosc folder which is inside the Tools folder cd rosc
+1. just go to the rosc folder which is inside the Tools/library folder cd rosc
 2. execute:
 	sudo ruby setup.rb